setrar/DigitalSystems/vhdl/lab01/README.md

 ## Synthesize the continuity tester

-If the I/O mapping looks correct, synthesize:
+If the I/O mapping looks correct, synthesize with the provided TCL script:

 ```bash
 $ cd $syn
 $ vivado -mode batch -source $ds/vhdl/lab01/ct.syn.tcl -notrace
 ```

+The `-notrace` option suppresses the (annoying) echo of each TCL command.
 All log messages are printed on the standard output and stored in the `vivado.log` log file.
 If there are errors during the synthesis of your design it is this `vivado.log` file that probably contains the most valuable error messages.

-A resource utilization report is available in `ct.utilization.rpt`.
+A flat resource utilization report is available in `ct.utilization.rpt`, and a hierarchical report is available in `ct.utilization.hierarchical.rpt`.
-Open it and look at the resource utilization table.
+Open the hierarchical report and look at the resource utilization table.

 Our design is purely combinatorial.
 It should thus not contain any memory element.
-Check that you do not have any "_LUTRAMs_", "_FF_", "_SRL_", "_RAMB36_" or "_RAMB18_" that are various forms of memory elements.
+Check that you do not have any "_LUTRAMs_", "_SRL_", "_FF_", "_RAMB36_" or "_RAMB18_" that are various forms of memory elements.
 When the synthesizer infers latches, because this is usually caused by errors in the VHDL code, it issues warnings in the log file.
 Check that you have no unwanted latches: